Donald Trump Budget Proposal: NASA Climate Science Programs To Take Huge Hit

 “It seems to be more of the continuing assault on climate science, and that’s deeply concerning,”

-A report from Engadget also illustrated how next year’s proposed budget affects other agencies apart from NASA while underscoring how the Trump administration has often been called out for denying man-made climate change.
+A report from Engadget also illustrated how next year’s proposed budget affects other agencies apart from NASA, while underscoring how the Trump administration has often been called out for denying man-made climate change.
 The Environmental Protection Agency, for instance, will lose 31 percent of its funding, with only $5.7 billion earmarked for 2018, down from $8.2 million.
 Aside from marking the largest of Donald Trump’s proposed budget cuts, it also gives the EPA its lowest funding in four decades.

 Trump’s budget would hammer #climate programs at @EPA, @NASA, @NOAA, @Energy – @bradplumer https://t.co/gc3auqM4wo #divest pic.twitter.com/9CGmgw4Ozs